Greg Page (musician)

 Gregory John Page, AM (born 16 January 1972) is an Australian singer, musician and actor.
 He is best known as the original lead singer and a founding member of the children's band the Wiggles from 1991 to 2006 and then again in 2012.

-Page has also recorded several solo albums.
+Starting with his self-titled debut album, since 1998, Page has recorded several solo albums, his latest, Here Comes Christmas!, being released in 2015.
+Since the mid 2000s, Page has suffered from severe health problems, which caused his early departure from the Wiggles and brief retirement in 2006; his 2012 album Let It Be Me, began production in 2004, but was postponed due to his health conditions.

+Since coming out of retirement in 2009, Page has been performing live on stage again, including a handful of guest appearances with the original members of the Wiggles.
+After suffering cardiac arrest in 2020, Page has become an advocate for heart health and has founded the charity Heart of the Nation.

-Early life and career
+Early life and education

 Page was born in Sydney, Australia.
-He grew up in Northmead, New South Wales where he attended Baulkham Hills Primary School.
+He grew up in Northmead, New South Wales, where he attended Baulkham Hills Primary School.
 Growing up, he had a low self-esteem.
-By the time he was 16, his hair started graying.
+By the time he was 16, his hair started greying.
 He performed in several bands in secondary school.

+Early career

-He was a member of the band Dead Giveaway.
-He was a roadie for and sang with the Australian band the Cockroaches during their final years.
-On bandmate Anthony Field's recommendation, he enrolled in Macquarie University to study Early Childhood Education.
+Page was a member of the band Dead Giveaway.
+He was a roadie for and sang with the Australian band the Cockroaches during the band's final years in the early 1990s.
+He befriended Cockroach member Anthony Field while on tour.

+The Wiggles

+1990–2006

+After working as a roadie for the Cockroaches, on bandmate Anthony Field's recommendation, he enrolled in Macquarie University to study early childhood education.
 While students, Page, Field, and guitarist Murray Cook, along with former Cockroaches member and keyboardist Jeff Fatt, combined their music backgrounds and teaching skills to form the Wiggles.

-1991–2006: Music and the Wiggles

 Field described Page as "the perfect straight man", with a "big friendly smile and easy stage manner" which made him engrossing for both children and adults.
 Also according to Field, Page "has an authoritative, though not overbearing, tone when he speaks to children and is a relaxed and clever emcee".
 When performing with the Wiggles, Page wore a yellow shirt.
 Like the other Wiggles, Page had a shtick, which was doing magic tricks.

+On 30 November 2006, the Wiggles announced that Page would leave the group due to poor health.
+Although Page was missing for virtually all of the late 2006 U.S. tour, audiences were informed of Page's absence at concerts moments before the curtain went up.